drclab/drclab.github.io/content/posts/pkpd-101.md

 ## Multiple dosing and steady state

 The single-dose solution extends cleanly to repeat dosing by **superposition**: add the contribution from each prior dose shifted by its dosing interval.
+Figure&nbsp;2 shows how stacking exponential decays from successive doses builds the total profile.

+{{< figure src="/img/pkpd/multiple-dosing-steady-state.svg" alt="Time series chart showing individual dose contributions and the total concentration curve converging to steady state after repeated 12-hour dosing." caption="Figure 2.
+Repeated 12-hour dosing rapidly converges to steady state: the faded curves show individual dose contributions while the red composite plateaus once the 4–5 half-life band is reached." >}}

 After roughly $4$ to $5$ half-lives the peaks and troughs stop drifting and the system reaches **steady state**.
 The peak-to-trough swing hinges on the relationship between the dosing interval $\tau$ and the elimination rate constant:

 $$
 R_{acc} = \frac{1}{1 - e^{-k_{el} \tau}}, \qquad C_{\text{trough,ss}} \approx C_{\text{max,ss}} e^{-k_{el} \tau}.